• Skip to primary navigation

 Chocolate ganache in a glass bowl with a spoon.

-Step 1: Place the chopped chocolate in a heatproof bowl.
+Step 1: (Pictured above) Place the chocolate in a heatproof bowl.
 Bring the heavy cream to a gentle simmer.
 Pour the heavy cream over the chocolate.
 Do not stir.
-Let stand 2-3 minutes then stir slowly with a metal spoon until the chocolate has melted and is combined with the heavy cream.
+Let stand 2-3 minutes then stir until the chocolate has melted and combined with the heavy cream.

 A cake with chocolate ganache, a sliced orange and a bowl of cardamom pods.